xsebela/SWI-2019/README.md

   - Add some text to the file and create 1st commit
   - Add the hash of the 1st commit to the file and create 2nd commit
   - Add another line of text to the file, then add diff to the file and create 3rd commit
-  - Create a pull request to the swi-2018 repository
+  - Create a pull request to the upstream repository

+(TODO: rest of this section may change yet)

 - Synchronization (3rd class)
   - Update your repository from upstream and push it
   - Add additional remote from one of your classmates
   - Create local branch from your classmates repostiory

 - Conflicts and rebasing (4th class 1st group)
   - Part 1 (resolving conflicts)
     - Synchronize your PR branch from 2nd class with current master